apparentlyarhm/validator-gcp-go/README.md

+# Bastion

 ## Introduction

-This repository contains the backend service for the GCP Minecraft Control Panel.
+This repository contains the backend service for <i>Bastion</i>, a Custom Minecraft Control Panel.
 Built with Golang, this application provides a REST API to interface with a Minecraft server hosted on Google Cloud Platform.